Altaholics Anonymous

 Dumbing down WoW

-Posted by Reaper on 22 April, 2009
+Posted by Joel Unravelled on 22 April, 2009

 Okay I get it, Arena is where its at, e-peen vs, e-peen with QQ for the loser.
 Its Blizzards baby and the holy grail of Warcraft is the eternally shifting class balances that keeps people interested and desperately trying to level the superclass of the month.
 No biggie; its obvious that the PvE game has be relegated to a simple, ‘how-you-get-to-Arena-and-End-Raids-process’ and that its been made so simple that a six year old could do it between naps.